-- The Academy holds annual pastoral and academic evening and every young person attends a pupil centred Annual Review. - Each pupil receives EHCP lessons, which identifies individual targets based on pupils Statement / EHCP objectives.
+- The Academy holds an annual pastoral and academic evening and every young person attends a pupil centred Annual Review of their EHCP. - Each pupil receives EHCP lessons, which identifies individual targets based on pupils EHCP objectives.
 This is shared with all parents and staff to ensure that relevant strategies and differentiated approaches are implemented - Subject targets are shared with parents via the academy's bi-annual reporting process - A questionnaire is sent out to all parents/carers prior to the Annual Review, which enables them to give feedback and prepare for the review meeting.
-Although the review is a formal meeting, the atmosphere aims to be relaxed to ensure parents feel comfortable and able to contribute fully to the meeting.
-An interpreter can be provided where necessary. - The academic and personal progress of each young person is closely monitored - Information is provided to parents about subjects/topics so that the students can be supported in their learning at home/contribute relevant information. - Organised workshops are provided for parents to develop their skills. - Parents are provided with opportunities for communication throughout the year.
-Parents are welcome in school and meetings can be arranged to discuss any issues/concerns and parents can be supported by staff or signposted to the appropriate services. - End of year exam results for learners will demonstrate achievement in Year 11, 12, 13 and 14. - Regular text messages, phone calls, emails, home school diaries, school website, twitter and newsletter
+Although the review is a formal meeting, the atmosphere aims to be relaxed to ensure parents feel comfortable and able to contribute fully to the meeting. - The academic and personal progress of each young person is closely monitored - Information is provided to parents about subjects/topics so that the students can be supported in their learning at home/contribute relevant information. - Organised workshops are provided for parents to develop their skills.
+We have purchased a community membership to 'Creative Education' for all parents.
+They are a training provider and this has been purchased to help empower parents to support their child and develop their skills.
+There are over 300 courses to support parents. - Parents are provided with opportunities for communication throughout the year.
+Parents are welcome in school and meetings can be arranged to discuss any issues/concerns and parents can be supported by staff or signposted to the appropriate services. - End of year external accreditation results for learners will demonstrate achievement in Year 11, 12, 13 and 14. - Regular text messages, phone calls, emails, home school diaries, school website, twitter and newsletter.